‘The body of knowledge that children gain at the end of a topic should be deeper and wider than what is outlined on the

 We all want children to gain specific knowledge in each curriculum subject that builds up over time.
 Knowledge organisers play a useful role here, as they focus on one subject or topic and grow in complexity across year groups.

 However, it can be hard to know what to include about a topic on two sides of A4 – and what to leave out.
 This quandary can be a blessing in disguise as it forces us to think about what we actually want children to learn.
 As Mary Myatt explains in her book, The Curriculum: Gallimaufry to Coherence: ‘The real power of knowledge organisers is that they make us think hard about what we are going to teach.’
 If you already have a well-structured, coherent curriculum like the Cornerstones Curriculum, then this huge body of work is already done for you.

 How can we use them in the classroom?

 There are countless ways to use knowledge organisers, but here are my top 10 favourite ways to make the most of them in a primary setting.

-- Upload the knowledge organiser on your website and send it home with the children before the start of a topic to encourage discussion and prior research.
+- Give the knowledge organiser to the children before the start of a topic to encourage discussion and prior research.
 You may also choose to send a copy home.

 - Talk through the knowledge organiser at the beginning of the topic, asking the children what information has sparked their interest, and if they have any questions.